Where to Plant a Fig Tree: Location Matters

 Finally, if you've searched around your yard and just can't find that sweet spot to plant a fig tree, try planting in a container.
 Fig trees grow very well in large pots and can still provide a good fruit harvest if cared for properly.
 They are also very attractive trees, with interesting forms and large, decorative leaves, so they can make a great addition to a patio or deck.

-Another advantage to container-growing a fig tree is that it will keep the size in check.
-Even large varieties, such as ‘Brown Turkey‘, will be more compact if the root system has to stay contained.
+Another advantage to growing a fig tree in a pot is that it will keep the size in check.
+Even large varieties, such as 'Brown Turkey', will be more compact if the root system has to stay contained.

 Just about any fig tree can be pruned to grow in a container, as long as you've chosen the right-sized pot.
 Pick a pot that's just a bit bigger than the pot the tree came in from the nursery.
 As the tree grows, you can re-pot to a larger container.